 It was half term and we wanted a family day out.
 Stumbling upon some pictures of boat-bound illuminations on the internet, we simply couldn't resist, and so we all headed out to Matlock Bath.
 A cold day beckoned waiting for the darkness necessary for the illumination parade down the river.
-We planned a tour of the mines to fill out the day only to find them closed when we arrived.
+I'd planned a tour of the mines to fill out the day only to find them closed on arrival.
 So we headed into the mine museum instead, a museum complete with climbing tunnels built into its walls.
 The hysterical thing was my kids didn't even realise they were not in the real mines.

 They played with pulleys and found tiny mouse holes to gaze into, they controlled diggers and climbed ladders inside walls that Mummy couldn't even begin to attempt.

 And Tilly, well she had one go at the climbing and decided it wasn't for her.
 She wanted the gift shop and the gift shop only...oh and ice-cream!